henning-nr/json-server-template/README.md

 [http://localhost:3000](http://localhost:3000).
 Check it out in the browser to make sure your server works!

+## Routes

+GET    /products  -> get all products
+GET    /products/1 -> get product by id
+POST   /products -> create a new product
+PUT    /products/1 -> update all product field
+PATCH  /products/1 -> update one of the product field DELETE /products/1 -> delete a product

 ## Deploying

 Free services like Render make it simple to deploy your Node server.
 Render also